 Even if you don’t place turkeys on the same level as cats and dogs (although I still can’t discern the differences!), you have to admit their lives are pretty sad.
-Hatched in a crowded room, their claws ripped off so they don't harm each other—these aggressive behaviors are often stress related, too!
+Hatched in a crowded room, debeaked and their toes are cut off so they don't harm each other—these aggressive behaviors are often stress related, too!
 And there’s the last few hours.
 Throats cut on a metal blade, upside down assembly line and then tossed in scalding water to remove their feathers.
 Did you know many of them aren't dead when dunked in this hot water?
 Does any living creature deserve that?

 We as an American culture do know killing 300 million turkeys a year is wrong.
 How do I make that assumption?
 OUR COUNTRY’S LEADER PARDONS A TURKEY.
 Come on!
 One turkey gets to live and we “anthropomorphize” a single excluded turkey who finds salvation from our president.
 Is that turkey really any different from the others.
 Maybe they want to live, too?